-Lebanon's Safadi agrees to be next PM amid economic crisis: Bassil
+Ex-finance chief Safadi agrees to be put forward as Lebanon's PM

 BEIRUT (Reuters) - Mohammad Safadi, a former finance minister, has agreed to be Lebanon’s prime minister if he wins the support of leading parties, Foreign Minister Gebran Bassil said on Friday.

-The consensus on the wealthy 75-year-old, who has had extensive business ties to Saudi Arabia, suggests progress towards forming a new government at a time of acute economic crisis and street protests that brought down his predecessor.
+The consensus on the wealthy 75-year-old, who has had extensive business ties to Saudi Arabia, suggests progress toward forming a new government at a time of acute economic crisis and street protests that brought down his predecessor.

 Bassil told broadcaster MTV the process to name Safadi as prime minister should begin on Monday and a new government was likely to be formed quickly as all the main parties agreed on the need to move swiftly.